 With a background in art history, cultural history, and visual anthropology, Donna has worked in museums and galleries, including the Smithsonian Institution.
 She has written extensively on artists for Parish Gallery (Washington, DC) and the now defunct UK arts magazine Mongoos.
 In addition, Caribbean connections afforded her the opportunity to showcase local artists & craftspeople at Harmony Hall Art Gallery (Jamaica).

-Donna is currently based in The UK where she enjoys meeting & interviewing artists, investigating the creative & performance art scenes, visiting galleries & museums, and writing.
+Donna is currently meeting & interviewing artists, investigating the creative & performance art scenes, visiting galleries & museums, and writing.

 Cecily Ferguson is an indy curator, writer, and creative director, passionate about art historical research and dedicated to the contemporary art scene.

 She has been professionally evolved with various aspects of the art world in The States for over 15 years.
 While living in Pittsburgh and Washington, DC Cecily studied art history and also worked for various art galleries and non-profit art organizations including: The John F. Kennedy Center, The International Child Art Foundation, Guarisco Gallery, and Parish Gallery.
 In addition, she has contributed essays to Stockholm based art magazine C-print and the London based art magazine Mongoos.

 Since 2000 her area of specialty has been The Caribbean and Latin America but in 2007 she decided to expand her focus to include Sweden and parts of Scandinavia.
 In 2009 she attended The School of the Art Institute of Chicago where she focused on exile and diaspora identities connected to The Caribbean, Latin America and Sweden.
-And upon completing her MA thesis titled A Different Light: Creolizing Swedish Modernism she moved to Mariestad Sweden for love and also here career.
+And upon completing her MA thesis titled A Different Light: Creolizing Swedish Modernism she moved to Mariestad Sweden for love and also her career.

-In addition to managing the creative and social media direction of D+C she is the owner of Kreativ Collabs, a curatorial + creative studio that works with art, creative and expat businesses.
-She is also the editor for the developing Scandinavian art and lifestyle blog Creole Konst.
+In addition to managing the creative and social media direction of D+C she is the owner of Kreativ Collabs, a curatorial + creative studio that works with art, creative and expat small businesses.
+She is also the editor for the developing art and lifestyle blog Creole Konst.